-

 Software Engineers, Software Developers, Web Developers, and Full Stack Engineers who want to learn more about the operations side of the house.

-This blog post series does not assume that you’re already an expert coder or expert sysadmin: a basic familiarity with programming, the command line, and server-based software (e.g., websites) should suffice.
+This blog post series does not assume that you’re already an expert coder or expert sysadmin.
+A basic familiarity with programming, the command line, and server-based software (e.g., websites) should suffice.
 Everything else you need you’ll be able to pick up as you go.
 The only tools you need are a computer, an internet connection, and the desire to learn.

-Table 1 shows a part-by-part outline of what the blog post series covers, including the key ideas you’ll explore and the hands-on examples you’ll try in each part:
+Table 2 shows a part-by-part outline of what the blog post series covers, including the key ideas you’ll explore and the hands-on examples you’ll try in each part:

 Part | Key ideas you’ll explore | Examples you’ll try out |